agrestio/agrest/UPGRADE-NOTES.md

 `ConstraintsBuilder` static factory methods were moved (with deprecation) to `Constraint` interface.
 It is advisable to clean up all deprecation warnings.

-The only (subltly) breaking change is that `ConstraintsBuilder` was made immutable, so whenever you are calling one of its builder methods, a new instance is created.
-So make sure you do not keep references to the intermediate builder results, and only use the ConstraintsBuilder instance returned from the last builder method.
+The only subltly breaking change is that `ConstraintsBuilder` was made immutable, so whenever you are calling one of its builder methods, a new instance is created.
+So make sure you do not keep references to the intermediate builder results (unless this is intentional), and only use the ConstraintsBuilder instance returned from the last builder method.
 I.e. this will not do what you'd expect:

 ```java